skipifzero/snakium-cubed/externals/SkipIfZeroCommon/README.md

 SkipIfZero Common handles common dependencies in C++ OpenGL applications.
 It links to SDL and OpenGL and exposes these libraries through CMake, no need to link them individually.
 It also comes bundled with a few libraries (among them GLEW) in order to minimize external dependency requirements.

 ## Building
 It is advisable to let CMake generate the wanted build solution in a directory called `build` inside the project folder as this folder is ignored by git.
 The CMake variable `SFZ_COMMON_BUILD_TESTS` determines whether the tests should be built or not.
+Do note that the library is currently only regularly tested on Windows, so building on other platforms may not work.
+If you find any problems please create an issue.

 ### Requirements
 - __SDL2__
+- __SDL2_Mixer__
 - __OpenGL 3.3__ or newer
 - Windows: __Visual Studio 2015__ or newer
 - Mac OS X: __Xcode 7__ or newer